idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 In addition to options, we also provide a list of all materials needed to make the garment.
 Materials include fabrics, buttons, threads, labels, suedes, felts, pocket bags, and dealer labels.
 We include information specific to that material type (Trinity fabric number, thread code, etc), id, name, description, and image, which is a web link that you can use to display the material.
 Fabrics have a usage field, which can be shell (main fabric), lining, trim, or other.
 We also include a list of all options that use this material.

-We also include the quantity of each particular button under the `quantity` field.
-The quantity includes a number for small and large buttons.
+For each button type, we also provide a `quantity` object.
+This object contains a key/value pair for each button size which is itself a key/value pair for each garment type which is an object that contains a quantity and options field. `quantity` is a numeric field that shows the number of buttons needed for that garment and `options` is an array of options where those buttons are used.
 If the quantity is null, then we were unable to calculate the button count for that particular button.

 ### HTTP Request